MichaelDuPlessis/dmalloc/dissertation/chapters/big_data_applications.typ

 === Text Processing

 Text processing and NLP pipelines are another area where small object allocation patterns emerge.
-For example, during tokenization, stemming, or parsing, millions of short strings or metadata objects may be created and discarded.
+For example, during tokenisation, stemming, or parsing, millions of short strings or metadata objects may be created and discarded.
 Efficiently managing memory for these transient objects improves the performance of data ingestion and preprocessing pipelines.

 === Genetic Programming

 Genetic programming @koza1994genetic is a technique where trees are generated which represent a program that is used to solve a problem.
 It is a evolutionary algorithm and can be applied to variety of scenarios.
 The algorithm consists of many trees where the size and shape of each tree is unknown and arbitrary.
 This kind of problem is perfect for a small object allocator since each tree's size is unknown the amount of memory required cannot be pre-allocated but the nodes in a tree are still relatively small.
-Since generating these trees consists of a lot of small memory allocations a small object memory allocator can have substitutional performance benefits.
+Since generating these trees consists of a lot of small memory allocations a small object memory allocator can have substantial performance benefits.

 === Data Science Specific Programming Languages